meitneshi/challenge-documentation/docs/index.md

 and so on.

 ## Level
-Each challenge has his own level
+Each mission has his own level

  - Jajarbinks (easiest)
  - Ewok